Nightapes/serverless-openapi/packages/serverless-openapi/README.md

 Following format to add paramters is supported.
 See [SLS Doc](https://www.serverless.com/framework/docs/providers/aws/events/apigateway#request-parameters)

-All parameters will be interpreted as `string`
+All parameters will be interpreted as `string` expect you add a parameterMapper.

 ```yml
 functions: